 Evaluation

 To assess the performance of the reinforcement learning-based controller, we measured multiple performance metrics in the simulation and compared these against two baselines, one using a classical control theory approach, and human driving.
-To our knowledge no other methods have been published so far, which could be used as a baseline.
-These metrics are:

-Survival time [s] The time until the robot left the road or the time period of an evaluation episode.
+Survival time (tsurvive) [s] The time until the robot left the road or the time period of an evaluation episode.

-Distance traveled in ego-lane [m]: The distance traveled along the right-hand-side lane under a fixed time period.
+Distance traveled in ego-lane (sego) [m]: The distance traveled along the right-hand-side lane under a fixed time period.
 Only longitudinal motion is counted, therefore tangential movement counts the most towards this metric.

-Distance traveled both lanes [m]: The distance traveled along the road under a fixed time period, but also sections where the agent moved in the oncoming lane count towards this metric.
+Distance traveled both lanes (sboth) [m]: The distance traveled along the road under a fixed time period, but also sections where the agent moved in the oncoming lane count towards this metric.

-Lateral deviation [m·s]: Lateral deviation from the lane center line integrated over the time of an episode.
+Lateral deviation (dd) [m·s]: Lateral deviation from the lane center line integrated over the time of an episode.